antonkulaga/kappa-notebook/README.md

     * ./WebSim.native launch it on port 8080
     * test it by asking http://localhost:8080/v1/version in your browser

 Note: sometimes building can be tricky.
-The most common problem is when ocaml is installed from ubuntu/debian ocaml package and it does not see dependencies installed by opam.
+For instance in Ubuntu-based distros the most common problem is when ocaml is installed from ubuntu/debian ocaml package and it does not see dependencies installed by opam.
-That is why I recommend to avoid installing ocaml from packages but to install binary version of opam and from it - install everything else.
+That is why I recommend to install binary version of opam and from it - install everything else.